Jrogbaaa/MSA/test-results/live-site-global-functiona-b6246-cessibility-and-performance-desktop-safari/error-context.md

 - paragraph: Response Time
 - paragraph: Within 24 hours
 - heading "Send us a Message" [level=3]
 - paragraph: Fill out the form below and we'll get back to you promptly.
-Your message will be sent directly to arnoldestates1@gmail.com
+Your message will be sent to our team.
 - text: Full Name *
 - textbox "Full Name *"
 - text: Email Address *